 Bottom line: You could argue that the human body isn’t conditioned to throw pitches at as high a velocity as possible over and over and over and over again.

-Saunders discovered that fact as he broke his humerus bone on a wild pitch in 1999.
+Saunders discovered that fact as he broke his humerus bone on a wild pitch for the Tampa Bay Devil Rays in 1999.
 He also suffered torn ligaments on the pitch and immediately went to the ground and pounded it with his good arm.